Things to do in Brussels in Three Days

 The Atomium is a landmark building in Brussels, Belgium, originally constructed for the 1958 Brussels World’s Fair (Expo 58).

-Now, it is the city’s most popular tourist attraction and serves as a museum, an art center, and a cultural site.
-The attraction is expensive and not worth the entrance fee that is required for it.
+Now, it is the city’s most popular tourist attraction, serving as a museum, an art center, and a cultural hub.
+The attraction is expensive and not worth the entrance fee.

-The view from the top is beautiful, but standing in line to go up to the observation deck and then going up escalators to each of the balls is not attractive.
+**The view from the top is beautiful, but standing in line to go up to the observation deck and then taking the escalators to each of the balls is not appealing.

 Our Hotel

-Our Hotel was a 15 minutes walking distance from the central train station and within walking distance of the town.
+Our Hotel was a 15-minute walking distance from the central train station and within walking distance of the town.

-Most of the touristy sights are within walking distance so it’s important to book somewhere in the heart of the action.
+Most of the touristy sights are within walking distance, so it’s essential to book somewhere in the heart of the action.

-**The hotel was comfortable and the staff was always helpful.
+**The Hotel was comfortable, and the staff were always helpful.

 Good To Know